davidledwards/huge-prime/README.md

 This hack was inspired by the [RGB visualization](http://io9.com/5985749/the-worlds-largest-known-prime-number-in-rgb) of the [largest known prime number](http://www.isthe.com/chongo/tech/math/digit/m57885161/prime-c.html).

-It essentially constructs a 1000x1000 gray-scale image by setting each individual (x,y) pixel to a color that trends from black to white depending on how frequently the (x,y) pair appears adjacent to each other in the prime number.
+It essentially constructs a 4000x4000 gray-scale image by setting each individual (x,y) pixel in a logical 1000x1000 matrix to a color that trends from black to white depending on how frequently the (x,y) pair appears adjacent to each other in the prime number.

 For example, given this partial sequence of the most significant digits in the prime:
 ```